3 years to reach maturity

 Angel's Fishing Rod Overview

-The species Angelica archangelica is a striking deciduous biennial with glossy green leaves.
-This species is termed monocarpic as it flowers once then dies.
-The leaves are divided into a 2 to 3 pinnate arrangement and they measure approximately 60cm in length.
-It produces attractive, rounded umbels of pale yellow-green flowers early in summer.
-The hollow stalks are ribbed, starting out purple at the base and lighten to pale yellow-green colour.
-The stalks are edible with a taste similar to celery, only sweeter.
-The genus Angelica has a long history of cultivation for use in medicine, as a flavouring agent and a vegetable.
-The name Angelica is derived from the Latin word angelicus, which translates to "angel" and suggests divine healing power.
-It is best to take care with transplanting plants – move seedlings sooner rather than later as older plants don't take well to disturbance.
-This plant is part of the Royal Horticultural Society “Plants for Pollinators” initiative to showcase plants which support pollinator populations by providing ample amounts of nectar and/ or pollen.
+Angelica archangelica is a striking architectural plant with a bushy appearance and bright mid-green leaves that are divided into a 2-3 pinnate arrangement that produces ovate, toothed leaflets.
+It is a robust herbaceous plant that is often treated as a biennial.
+Remove seedheads, if it's required as a perennial, as it will die once it has flowered (monocarpic) - although it may take several years before it blooms in the first place.
+Also known as Angel's Fishing Rod or Angelica (amongst other names), it produces attractive, rounded umbels of pale yellow-green flowers early in summer.
+Its hollow stalks are ribbed and are edible - with a taste similar to celery, only sweeter.
+The whole plant gives off an attractive fragrance.
+The genus Angelica has a long history of cultivation for use in medicine, as a flavouring agent, and as a vegetable.
+The name Angelica is derived from the Latin word angelicus, which translates to "angel", and suggests divine healing powers.
+Best grown in deep, moist/poorly-drained, fertile soil, it is happy in a partially shaded or a sunny position, but avoid hot, dry conditions.
+Angelica archangelica is a suitable plant for the back of herb or flower borders, wildflower meadows, woodland settings or alongside water.
+It is part of the Royal Horticultural Society “Plants for Pollinators” initiative to showcase plants which support pollinator populations by providing ample amounts of nectar and/or pollen.
 A great choice for encouraging pollinating insect wildlife into your garden!

 Common problems with Angel's Fishing Rod